mSreeja12/Energy-Waste-Detection-System/README.md

 ---

-## 🧪 Example Output

-* ✅ Detected Objects: person, lamp, tv
-* ⚠️ Energy Wastage Detected: Light is on but no person is present.

----

 ## 🧠 Future Improvements

-* Train a **custom YOLO model** to better detect specific appliances (e.g., fan, tube light).
 * Add **real-time webcam** support.
 * Export results as **PDF/CSV reports**.
 * Integrate with **Raspberry Pi or edge device** for home automation.